MUG'24

 Dan Stanzione

-HooYoung Ahn received the B.S. and M.S. degrees in computer science from Sookmyung Women's University, Seoul, Republic of Korea, in 2007 and 2009, respectively, and the Ph.D. degree in school of computing from the Korea Advanced Institute of Science and Technology (KAIST), Deajeon, Republic of Korea, in 2016.
-She is currently a Senior Researcher with the Supercomputing Technology Research Center, Electronics and Telecommunications Research Institute, Deajeon, Republic of Korea.
-Her research interests include parallel processing, artificial intelligence, high performance computing.
+HooYoung Ahn received the Ph.D. degree in the School of Computing from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Republic of Korea, in 2016.
+She is currently a Senior Researcher with the Supercomputing System Research Section, Electronics and Telecommunications Research Institute, Daejeon, Republic of Korea.
+Her research interests include distributed and parallel computing, artificial intelligence, and high performance computing.

 Abstract